-43. Many marine ecosystems are affected by the cumulative effects of multiple stressors and their interactions.
+35. (43.)
+Many marine ecosystems are affected by the cumulative effects of multiple stressors and their interactions.
 In the case of biogenic reefs and sandy, muddy and rocky shores that support high biodiversity: ocean warming, storms and land reclamation are the main pressures.
-Increases in the frequency of extreme natural hazards would affect the local distribution of target species, affecting fishery-dependent developing States
+36. (18.)
+Ocean habitats, owing to the existence of relatively few barriers to dispersal, are highly interconnected.
+Given the interdependencies between species, impacts in one part of a food web will result in losses of biodiversity across trophic levels, food webs, taxa and habitats.
+Changes to the food web structure of marine communities exhibit substantial differences between latitudes.
+Overall, changes to biodiversity as a result of climate change, include changes in distribution, local abundance and in some regions changes to productivity.

-III The current state of biodiversity and recent trends
+The current state of biodiversity and recent trends

-(Chapters: 5, 6A, 6B, 6C, 6D, 6E, 6G, 7C, 7D, 7E, 7K, 15
+(Chapters: 5, 6A, 6B, 6C, 6D, 6E, 6G, 7C, 7D, 7E, 7K, 15)

-27. About 6 per cent of known fish species and nearly 30 per cent of elasmobranch species are listed as near-threatened or vulnerable.
+37. (27.)
+About 6 per cent of known fish species and nearly 30 per cent of elasmobranch species are listed as near-threatened or vulnerable.
 Globally, the status of marine mammals varies, with 75 per cent of species in some groups (sirenians, freshwater dolphins, polar bears and otters) being classified as vulnerable, endangered or critically endangered.
 Many large whale species are now recovering from past harvesting.
 The conservation status of marine reptiles has varied greatly: protection in certain regions has increased some populations, while those in other areas are declining because of continuing or increasing threats.
-The global conservation status of seabirds has worsened, with over 30 per cent of species now listed as vulnerable, endangered or critically endangered.50.
+The global conservation status of seabirds has worsened, with over 30 per cent of species now listed as vulnerable, endangered or critically endangered.

+38. (50.)
 Since 2012, researchers have described 10,777 new marine benthic invertebrate species; at the same time, biodiversity is changing globally at rates unprecedented in human history, creating the potential for the extinction of species before they have been described.
 A number of species are at risk, such as the vaquita (Phocoena sinus), while populations of the Maui dolphin (Cephalorhynchus hectori maui) and several freshwater dolphins have been significantly reduced.
+Invertebrate biomass has declined in areas of the Alaska seas as a consequence of water warming

-54. Ocean warming has induced changes in coral reef ecosystems (coral bleaching), reducing biodiversity, impairing the habitability of islands and affecting the health, productivity and function of coastal ecosystems.
+39. (54.)
+Ocean warming and marine heatwaves have led to severe bleaching and mass mortality of corals around Australia, the Central American coast and the South China Sea inducing changes in coral reef ecosystems , reducing biodiversity, impairing the habitability of islands and affecting the health, productivity and function of coastal ecosystems.

-55. Consequently, corals continue to decline globally, with negative effects on biodiversity, also affected to different extent by extractive activities, pollution, diseases, ocean acidification, physical destruction, outbreaks of several species and the increasing time required to recover after major disturbances such as storms.
+40. (55.)
+Consequently, coral reefs continue to decline globally, with negative effects on biodiversity.
+These habitats are also affected to varying extents by extractive activities, pollution, diseases, ocean acidification, physical destruction, outbreaks of several species and the time required to recover after major disturbances such as storms.

-57. Seagrass meadows continue to decline at alarming rates, in particular where they are in conflict with human activities.
+41. (57.)
+Seagrass meadows continue to decline at alarming rates, in particular where they are in conflict with human activities.

-58. Globally, mangroves are still decreasing and have been heavily affected by deforestation.
+42. (58.)
+Globally, mangroves are still decreasing and have been heavily affected by deforestation.
 Recently the speed of mangrove losses has decreased from about 2 per cent per year to less than 0.4 per cent per year.
 Increasing human population density and unplanned development in the coastal zone are the main threats to mangrove forests.

-60. Of the world’s marine capture fisheries for which data exist, about 60 per cent were “maximally sustainably fished”, and that proportion has been increasing since 1990.
+43. (60.)
+Of the world’s marine capture fisheries for which data exist, about 60 per cent were “maximally sustainably fished”, and that proportion has been increasing since 1990.
 The combined sum of the proportions of maximally sustainably fished and underfished stocks was reflected in indicator 14.4.1 of the Sustainable Development Goals (proportion of fish stocks within biologically sustainable levels).